- About GSE

 - Alumni & Giving

-Review the content on this page carefully and direct any questions you have to us – we are happy to assist you as you consider Penn GSE.
+We are happy to assist you as you consider Penn GSE.
+Review the content on this page carefully and direct any questions you have to us.

 In addition to the standard application requirements, international students should review the additional instructions for transcript evaluations and standardized test requirements.
-International applicants to master's programs are strongly encouraged to file all admission materials 12 weeks in advance of the stated program deadlines.
+Due to additional mailing and processing time associated with international credentials, international applicants are strongly encouraged to plan ahead and begin gathering their transcripts at least 12 weeks in advance of the stated program deadlines.
+All application materials must be submitted by the stated program deadline.

 All students must have (or will have prior to matriculation) the equivalent of a U.S. bachelor's degree to be considered for admission.
 Applicants with international degrees and/or coursework must have their educational credentials evaluated, course-by-course, using a member of the National Association of Credential Evaluation Services (NACES).
 A course-by-course evaluation includes elements related to your prior studies: (1) the courses taken as part of your studies; (2) the grades received for those courses; (3) the actual degree or title conferred; and (4) the date the degree was conferred or awarded.
 For a list of NACES agencies, go to www.naces.org/members.

-In addition to taking the GRE, international students who do not have an undergraduate or a graduate degree from a university or college where English is the primary language of instruction must take either the TOEFL iBT or IELTS exam and submit their test scores with their application for admission.
+In addition to taking the GRE, international students who do not have an undergraduate or a graduate degree from a university or college where English is the primary language of instruction must take either the internet-based, Test of English as a Foreign Language: TOEFL (iBT) or the International English Language Testing System: IELTS.

 All students, regardless of citizenship, are automatically considered for Penn GSE merit-based scholarships.
+Penn GSE merit scholarships provide partial tuition support to full-time students in their first year of study at the master's level.
 International students are also eligible to apply for graduate assistantships.
-Additional financial aid is available through several external resources.

 The following is a partial list of scholarships available for international students.